Written by Allie Delos Santos

 - Plans if goals are unmet.
 You might not want to think about it, but your SLA should include formal consequences when a goal is unmet.
 These include a form of compensation from the service provider when they fail to meet agreed-upon goals.
 This can also come in the form of service credits.

 - Conditions for cancellation.
 Under what conditions will the agreement be terminated?
-You realize you want to end the partnership when your goals are regularly unmet or the current agreement no longer suits your needs.
-State formal circumstances under which you might terminate the agreement to pursue a better one.
+You realize you want to end the partnership when your goals are regularly unmet, or the current agreement no longer suits your needs.
+State the formal circumstances under which you might terminate the agreement to pursue a better one.

 Outsourcing solutions will only grow in demand, considering the future of the BPO industry in this digital age.
 Thus, learning how to write an SLA for your BPO partnership is crucial.